DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 The default is "STANDARD_MOTOR_SHIELD" For Arduino and clone shields.

-If you want to change your motor shield or create a definition for one that does not yet have built-in support, you can follow the simple instructions in the `Motor Board Config Section <../motor-board-config.html>`_
+If you want to change your motor shield or create a definition for one that does not yet have built-in support, you can follow the simple instructions in the :doc:`Motor Board Config Section <../motor-board-config>`

 For the Engineers, the defintions and implementation for motor board control are in the following files: